-For a detailed background and history of the issue on whether to protect certain IGO and INGO identifiers including the RCRC and IOC prior to the initiation of this PDP, please see the Final GNSO Issue Report on the Protection of International Organization Names in New gTLDs ("Final Issue Report").
-The Issue Report was initiated as a result of a recommendation by a 2012 Drafting Team formed to provide a GNSO response on the Protection of IOC and RCRC names.
-After community review, the scope of the Final Issue Report included an evaluation of whether to protect the names of both international government and non-government organizations at the top level and second level in all gTLDs.
+This section contains a sequential description of the key events of the IGO-INGO WG.
+For a detailed background and history of the issue prior to the initiation of this PDP, please see the Final GNSO Issue Report on the Protection of International Organization Names in New gTLDs 3 ("Final Issue Report").
+The Issue Report was initiated as a result of a recommendation by a 2012 Drafting Team formed to provide a GNSO response to the GAC request on the Protection of IOC and RCRC names4.
+After community review, the scope of the Final Issue Report included an evaluation of whether to protect the names of both intergovernmental and non-governmental organizations at the top level and second level in all gTLDs.

 Upon receiving the Final Issue Report, the GNSO Council approved a motion to initiate a Policy Development Process for the protection of certain International Organization Names in all gTLDs.
-The Working group was formed 31 October 2012 and their Charter was approved by the GNSO Council on 15 November 2012.
+The PDP Working Group was formed 31 October 2012 and its Charter was approved by the GNSO Council on 17 November 2012.5

-At its 26 November 2012 meeting, the ICANN Board New gTLD Committee ("New gTLD Committee") adopted a resolution to protect, on an interim basis, certain IGO names and acronyms based on .int registration criteria at the second level of the initial round of new gTLDs, by including these names on the Reserved Names list; and for the GNSO to continue its policy development efforts on the protection of IGO names.
-It also requested advice from the GNSO Council about whether to include second-level protections for certain IGO names and acronyms by inclusion on a Reserved Names List in section 2.2.1.2.3 of the Applicant Guidebook for the initial round of new gTLDs.
+At its 26 November 2012 meeting, the ICANN Board's New gTLD Program Committee ("NGPC") adopted a resolution to protect, on an interim basis, certain IGO names and acronyms based on .int registration criteria at the second level of the initial round of new gTLDs, by including these names on the Reserved Names list; and for the GNSO to continue its policy development efforts on the protection of IGO names.
+It also requested advice from the GNSO Council about whether to include second-level protections for certain IGO names and acronyms by inclusion on a Reserved Names List as presented in section 2.2.1.2.3 of the Applicant Guidebook for the initial round of new gTLDs.
+6